guoguo12/billboard-charts/README.md

 Pull requests are welcome!
 Please adhere to the following style guidelines:

 * We use [Black](https://github.com/psf/black) for formatting.
+  * If you have [pre-commit](https://pre-commit.com/) installed, run `pre-commit install` to install a pre-commit hook that runs Black.
 * Variable names should be in `mixedCase`.

 ### Running tests